brikis98/yevgeniy-brikman-homepage/_posts/2023-01-18-good-strategy-bad-strategy.md

 ## The kernel of a good strategy

-Once you know the challenge you're facing, you can device a strategy to solve it.
+Once you know the challenge you're facing, you can devise a strategy to solve it.
 A good strategy consists of three elements:

 1. **Diagnosis**: an explanation of the problems (the challenge) you're facing.
 This is the "why."
 If the challenge is a list of symptoms, the diagnosis is like a doctor telling you what specific disease or malady you have.
 A good diagnosis does more than explain the situation: it also defines the domain of action.
 That is, it explains the situation in such a way that you can actually do something about it!
 For example, if the challenge is poor performance on exams in high school, a diagnosis like "this is due to socioeconomic issues" is not useful, as most schools can't do anything about that; but a diagnosis like "the curriculum is not organized correctly" is better, as you can define a policy to address that, as explained in the next step.